27 March 2014

-Katy Abbott writes about her new work Introduced Species and its inclusion, this March, in the Melbourne Symphony Orchestra's 'Up Close and Musical' education series.
-A recording of Introduced Species will be soon available for streaming on the MSO website, and a composition diary and analysis of the work can be found on the same page.
-The score is available through the Australian Music Centre.
+Katy Abbott writes about her new work Introduced Species and its inclusion, in March 2014, in the Melbourne Symphony Orchestra's 'Up Close and Musical' education series.
 Two new CDs of Abbott's music have also been just released: hard copies of The Domestic Sublime: the vocal music of Katy Abbott and the EP-length choral disc Famous (with MLC Sydney) are available from Katy Abbott's website, along with digital release purchase links.

 > More 'Insight' articles by the AMC's represented artists.

 I'm as good as paralysed by the information out there on climate change.
 I'm a passionate believer, but, rather than help to make it easier to change my ways, I find all the statistics, the science, the petitions, the should and should-nots (go meat-free, nude-food, think about food miles, grow your own…) make my brain swirl and my eyes glaze over.
 I stand looking at my kids' lunchboxes knowing that if I don't wrap the sandwiches in plastic wrap they won't eat, and if I do, I am being a terrible role model, not standing for what I believe in.
 What's a girl to do?

 We have solar power, run tank water through the house, hate gardening yet are growing our own herbs, and every time I go shopping I forget the recycling bags and have to use plastic ones.
 I remember clearly when my kids were babies, nearly 11 years ago, how I used disposables and felt guilty every time I changed the twins' nappies (no less than 16 nappies a day!).
 Actually, I think I'm doing pretty well - but the solutions with plastics remain elusive to me.